oliversalzburg/blog/content/posts/2025-11-24-wilf-collecting-100-mtg-cards/index.md

 ## Foreshadowing

 Nothing beats a good spreadsheet, right?
-Except that you will be thinking about replacing the damn spreadsheet with something better, every single second you have to endure using it.
-Every fiber in your body tells you "No", but you already know deep down, that you will overengineer the shit ouf of this one eventually.
-But, for the time being, let's look at our key learnings:
+Except that I will be thinking about replacing the damn spreadsheet with something better, every single second I have to endure using it.
+Every fiber in my body tells me "No", but I already know deep down, that I will overengineer the shit ouf of this one eventually.
+But, for the time being, let's look at our **key learnings**:

 1. Buying cards in bad condition is a waste of money.